-The owner, Htet Myet Oo, has recently been named as one of Forbes ‘30 Under 30’ people to watch in Burma for 2017.
-The converted colonial tea house wonderfully reflects the old Burma in its high ceilings, white-washed walls and heavy ceiling girders, but firmly embraces the new era of life in Burma too.
+The owner, Htet Myet Oo, has recently been named as one of Forbes ‘30 Under 30’ people to watch in Myanmar for 2017.
+The converted colonial tea house wonderfully reflects the old Burma in its high ceilings, whitewashed walls and heavy ceiling girders, but firmly embraces the new era of life in Myanmar too.

 For many of our guides it was the first time they had left their own country, and the Guide Awards provided a great opportunity for them to learn from each other, swap stories and experience new cultures.

 As the guides began to arrive on the Friday, the excitement started to build.
 Our local ground agents in Myanmar, Tour Mandalay, had arranged for a welcome meal that evening at a popular Audley haunt, the Padonmar Restaurant, and a couple of coaches were lined up ready to bus us all from the hotel to the venue.

 As everyone got together, it was great to meet so many guides from so many different countries.
 Some I knew from my own trips, but most were new faces but with familiar names.
 Many of the men, me included, were sporting traditional longyis, presented by Tour Mandalay as a welcome gift.
 I marveled at how easily some of the men were able to tie it.
 I wasn't so confident, until my old friend Yan, a fantastic guide from Mandalay, came to my rescue and tied it properly for me.